-This March, we visited Efteling, a fantasy-themed amusement park in the Netherlands.
-There is something for everyone, from toddlers (carousels, car rides, steam trains, diorama, pedal trains, gondola rides, monorails, playgrounds) to grown-ups (free-fall roller coasters with double spins).
+This March, we traveled from Dublin, our residence, to Efteling, a fantasy-themed amusement park in the Netherlands.
+There is something for everyone in Efteling, from toddlers (carousels, car rides, steam trains, dioramas, pedal trains, gondola rides, monorails, and playgrounds) to grown-ups (free-fall roller coasters with double spins).

 Getting to Efteling